 If a pawnee1 sells the pledge he does so in his own right2.
 The right of sale is exercisable by virtue of an implied authority from the pawnor and for the benefit of both parties3.
 The pawnee must appropriate the proceeds of the sale to the pawnor's debt, for the money resulting from the sale is the pawnor's money to be so applied.
-The pawnee must account to the pawnor for any surplus after paying the debt4 and is liable in equity and as a fiduciary to pay interest on those monies
+The pawnee must account to the pawnor for any surplus after paying the debt4 and is liable in equity and as a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.